REPORTING FROM WHERE WE LIVE:

 WHAT: A free community journalism mentoring program in 6-8 sessions for Cleveland residents

-WHEN: Six Tuesday evenings from 6:30-8:30 p.m. starting October 4, 2022, and follow up sessions to help you finish your article
+WHEN: Six Tuesday evenings from 6:30-8:30 p.m., and follow-up sessions to help you finish your article

 WHERE: Mostly online, with some optional in-person meetings/reporting